 It’s a quick, gnarly adventure to reach Princess Lagoon, a tropical oasis hidden away in the limestone cliffs that surround Railay.
 From the Railay Viewpoint, it’s a 15-minute climb down to reach Princess Lagoon.
 A series of rope climbs and muddy footholds lead the way to a shallow oasis that feels like an open air cavern, completely surrounded by towering limestone walls.

 A cluster of four offshore islands where you’ll find a beautiful lagoon surrounded by soaring limestone formations.
 Koh Hong is lovely to visit when it’s quiet and empty, but if it’s crowded, the small beach might feel overly touristy.
-It’s a 20 to 40 minute boat ride to reach Hong Island, depending where you depart from in Krabi.
-And you can visit as part of a group tour or hire a private longtail boat.
+The journey over to Koh Hong is 20 to 40-minute by boat, depending where you depart from in Krabi.
+It can be visited as part of a group tour or by private longtail boat.

 KHAO NGON NAK